 Zoonotic diseases in bats

 Fruit bats in Africa are reservoirs for many viral diseases that can spill over to humans including Ebola, Marburg, Nipah, and Hendra viruses.
 Students in the Field and Reeder labs are using next-generation RNA sequencing (RNA-Seq) to understand immune physiology and other metabolic processes within bats that contribute to disease spread.
-We wish to determine how differences in gene expression influence immune competence as a function of time of year, sex, age, and reproductive status.
+With support from the National Institutes of Health, we will determine how differences in gene expression influence immune competence as a function of time of year, sex, age, and reproductive status.
 We will use this information to better understand how bats serve as disease vectors, to mitigate zoonotic disease outbreaks, and to prevent potential spillover events by predicting conditions that favor disease transmission.

 Undergraduate Research Projects